AccelerationNet/cl-inflector/README.md

 CL-Inflector
 ========

-A common lisp library to easily pluralize and singularize English words.
+A common lisp library to easily pluralize and singularize English and Portuguese words.

 This is a port of the ruby ActiveSupport Inflector module.

 Installation
 ------------------
 Just use [Quicklisp](www.quicklisp.org):

     > (ql:quickload 'cl-inflector)

 Usage